rohanmaddamsetti/parallyze/README.md

 In any case, including a temporal dimension (randomizing the identity of mutations over a phylogeny) will surely allow for other interesting statistical tests.

-##Mutation Implementation Idea

-Numpy has a function which, given a list of probabilities, will choose elements from that list based on those probabilities.

-So, first convert the list of bases to a list of probabilities, using a list comprehension.
-Something like:

-    def pFunc(base):
-	if base == 'A':
-	    return pA
-	elif base == 'T':
-	    return pT
-	elif base == 'G':
-	    return pG
-	else:
-	    return pC

-Where pX is the probability (summed from that row in the matrix) of chosing that base.
-For this to work, you'll need to divide each pX by len(seq).
-NOTE: this is wrong. oops.

-Then, use the list comp like:

-probs = [pFunc(base) for base in seq]

-Where seq is the list version of the sequence.

-Then just call numpy.random.choice(range(len(seq)),p=probs) to get a position.
-Do this for as many mutations as decided from your Poisson model, or just pass that number to choice like so:

-mutpositions = numpy.random.choice(range(len(seq)), size=nummuts, p=probs, replace=False/True)

-Now that you have the positions, it is trivial to check which base is at the position and use the probability matrix to decide to which base it mutates.

-##Mutation Implementation Idea 2

-This one definitely works.

-1) Convert the sequence to an array of ints

-    def convert(b):
-	if b == 'A':
-	    return 0
-	elif b == 'T':
-	    return 1
-	etc...

-converted_seq = [convert(b) for b in seq]

-2) Get the mutation types

-Given an array P, where  P = [pA, pT, pC, pG] (ie len(P) == 4)

-    mut_types = numpy.random.choice([0,1,2,3], P, size=num_muts)

-where num_muts is from the Poission model, and [0,1,2,3] is just referring to A,T,C,G

-mut_types will just be an array containing some number of 0,1,2,3 corresponding to which bases are being chosen to mutate

-3) Get the positions

-Use numpy.where, which returns the indices for values given some conditions.

-So, for example, to get the positions of all the A's, do

-    pos_A = numpy.where(converted_seq == 0)

-To get our mutation positions, we iterate throug the array of mutation types, call np.where on all of them, and choose from the resulting positions:

-    for mut_type in mut_types:
-	# numpy.where returns a tuple, we just want the first element
-	(positions,) = numpy.where(converted_seq == mut_type)
-	the_pos = numpy.random.choice(positions)
-	mutate_pos(the_pos, mut_type, converted_seq)

-4) We just called a function named mutate_pos.
-We need to define it!
-So,

-This is where we use the probability matrix.

-    def mutate_pos(pos, mut_type, seq):
-	if mut_type == 0:
-	    use probs for A and random.choice like used for mut_types) mutate the position in seq
-	elif mut_type == 1:
-	    same deal
-	etc.